edmcouncil/rdf-toolkit/README.md

 The `RDF Toolkit` is a 'swiss army knife' tool for reading and writing RDF files in multiple formats.

 The primary reason for creating this tool was to have a reference serializer for the FIBO ontologies as they are stored in [Github FIBO repository](https://github.com/edmcouncil/fibo).
 However, the tool is not in any way specific to FIBO, and it can be used with any ontology or RDF file.
-In this capacity it can be used in a commit-hook to make sure that all RDF files in the repo are stored in the same way.
+In this capacity, it can be used in a commit-hook to make sure that all RDF files in the repo are stored in the same way.

 # Rationale